-- (a) In addition to Section 80065, with the exception of subsection (d), the following shall apply. - (b) The licensee shall employ those administrative, social work, licensed or certified mental health professional, direct care and support staff necessary to perform the assigned duties specified in applicable law and regulation. - (c) The licensee shall ensure provision of the services specified in Section 87065.2(c)(1) through (4), by social work staff as defined in 87001(s)(4). - (1) The licensee shall employ at least one social work staff who has a Master of Social Work degree. - (2) Social work staff hired on or after January 1, 2017 shall meet the following education and experience requirements: - (A) A Master's Degree from an accredited or state approved graduate school, as defined by the Department of Education, in social work or social welfare, marriage, family and child counseling, child psychology, child development, counseling psychology or social psychology. - (B) Social work staff shall be at least 21 years of age. - 1.
-This subparagraph shall not apply to social work staff employed before October 1, 2014 by a short-term residential therapeutic program that was operating as a group home prior to January 1, 2017. - (C) Completion of at least three semester units or 100 days of field practice or experience in a public or private social service agency at the Master's Degree level. - (D) At least nine semester units of coursework related to children and families, or 18 months experience in working with children and families. - (E) At least three semester units in working with minority populations; six months of experience in working with minority population; or six months in-service training in working with minority populations within the first year of employment as a condition of employment.
+- (a) In addition to Section 80065, with the exception of subsection (d), the following shall apply. - (b) The licensee shall employ those administrative, social work, licensed or certified mental health professional, direct care and support staff necessary to perform the assigned duties specified in applicable law and regulation. - (c) The licensee shall ensure provision of the services specified in Section 87065.2(c)(1) through (4), by social work staff as defined in 87001(s)(4). - (1) Social work staff hired on or after January 1, 2017 shall meet the following education and experience requirements: - (A) A Master's Degree from an accredited or state approved graduate school, as defined by the Department of Education, in social work or social welfare, marriage, family and child counseling, child psychology, child development, counseling psychology or social psychology. - (B) Social work staff shall be at least 21 years of age. - This subparagraph shall not apply to social work staff employed before October 1, 2014 by a short-term residential therapeutic program that was operating as a group home prior to January 1, 2017. - (C) Completion of at least three semester units or 100 days of field practice or experience in a public or private social service agency at the Master's Degree level. - (D) At least nine semester units of coursework related to children and families, or 18 months experience in working with children and families. - (E) At least three semester units in working with minority populations; six months of experience in working with minority population; or six months in-service training in working with minority populations within the first year of employment as a condition of employment.